Fusion and positivity in chiral conformal field theory: Background

 We will be interested in unitary modules over unitary VOAs, which first appeared in \cite{DongLin14}. \begin{Definition} Let $V$ be a unitary VOA, and let $M$ be a $V$-module.
 A sesquilinear form $\ip{ \, \cdot \, , \, \cdot \,}$ on $M$ is called \emph{invariant} if

 for all $a \in V$ and $b,d \in M$.
-We call $M$ a \emph{unitary} module if it is equipped with an invariant inner product and only countably many of the weight spaces $M_\alpha$ are non-zero. \end{Definition} A unitary module $M$ has a Hilbert space completion $\cH_M$, and the requirement that only countably many weight spaces are non-zero is equivalent to requiring that $\cH_M$ be separable.
+We call $M$ a \emph{unitary} module if it is equipped with an invariant inner product.
+For the purpose of this article, we will also require that unitary modules have the property that only countably many of the weight spaces $M_\alpha$ are non-zero. \end{Definition} A unitary module $M$ has a Hilbert space completion $\cH_M$, and the requirement that only countably many weight spaces are non-zero is equivalent to requiring that $\cH_M$ be separable.
 We impose this restriction to avoid considering non-separable Hilbert spaces.

 Unitary modules provide positive energy representations of the Virasoro algebra, so $M_\alpha$ is non-zero only when $\alpha \ge 0$ (see \cite[Lem.
-2.5]{DongLin14} or \cite[\S2]{Ten18ax}).
+2.5]{DongLin14} or \cite[\S2]{TenerGRACFT2}).
 There are natural notions of orthogonal direct sum and unitary isomorphism of unitary modules.
 When talking about unitary VOAs and unitary modules, we will reserve the symbol $\bigoplus$ for orthogonal direct sums.
+An infinite direct sum $\bigoplus M_i$ of non-zero unitary modules is again a unitary module if and only if the direct sum is a module (i.e. the $L_0$-eigenspaces are finite dimensional) and the collection of modules $M_i$ is countable.

 Complete reducibility for unitary modules was shown in \cite[Lem.
 2.5]{DongLin14}.
 Since a simple unitary module has a unique invariant inner product up to scalar \cite[Prop.
-2.19]{Ten18ax}, this means that any unitary module $M$ can be orthogonally decomposed
+2.19]{TenerGRACFT2}, this means that any unitary module $M$ can be orthogonally decomposed

 where the $M_i$ are pairwise non-isomorphic simple unitary modules and the $X_i$ are finite-dimensional Hilbert spaces.

 If $M$ is a unitary module, then the complex conjugate vector space $\overline{M}$ has a natural $V$-module structure given by